Skip to main content

 (Cached + SReclaimable).

-loadavg-params JSON Object
+The loadavg-params Object

 Average load metrics taken from /proc/loadavg.